USEPA/emf/EMF/deploy/doc/guides/ch2_client.md

 ### Checking Your Java Installation ###

-The EMF requires Java 7 or greater.
+The EMF requires Java 8 or greater.
 The following instructions will help you check if you have Java installed on your Windows machine and what version is installed.
 If you need more details, please visit [How to find Java version in Windows](http://www.java.com/en/download/help/version_manual.xml) [java.com].

-The latest version(s) of Java on your system will be listed as Java 7 with an associated Update number (eg. Java 7 Update 21).
+The latest version(s) of Java on your system will be listed as Java 8 with an associated Update number (eg. Java 8 Update 161).
 Older versions may be listed as Java(TM), Java Runtime Environment, Java SE, J2SE or Java 2.

+**Windows 10**

+1. Click the **Start** button.
+2. Scroll through the applications and programs listed until you see the **Java** folder.
+3. Click on the **Java** folder, then **About Java** to see the Java version.

 **Windows 8**